chayleaf/notnft/DOCS.md

 in [README.md](./README.md).
 Additionally, prior experience with nftables is strongly recommended.

+## Enums

+Nftables has many "constants", where you can use a string to refer to a specific value.
+I call them enums.
+For example, you can use `"syn"` to refer to the TCP flag `syn`.

+If you don't want to use strings, you can use my premade enum objects.

+For example, `notnft.tcpFlags.syn` refers to the `syn` tcp flag.
+But this is quite bulky and hard to remember.
+Instead, anywhere you would use an enum, you can use a function that takes that enum!
+For example, instead of doing `bit.and payload.tcp.flags notnft.tcpFlags.syn`, you can do `bit.and payload.tcp.flags (f: f.syn)`.

+### One Enum to Rule Them All

+Additionally, if you find this syntax bulky, I've implemented an advanced feature called "One Enum to Rule Them All" (`oneEnum` for short).
+If you do `with oneEnumToRuleThemAll;`, you can simply use whatever constants you please, the DSL will automatically detect wrongly used values.
+However, be aware that

+1. Some values (like `add` or `icmp` or `redirect`) can't be added to One Enum, because they would clash with DSL's own values.
+However, in order to get this feature to work, certain hacks are applied.
+They are disabled by default, but enabled if you do `with oneEnumToRuleThemAll;`
+   - Specifically, `oneEnumToRuleThemAll` contains a copy of the DSL with hacks enabled (if you do `with dsl;` after `with oneEnumToRuleThemAll;`, the hacks will be disabled, but One Enum might not work as well).
+   - I think it's fairly unlikely that those hacks will break anything, but use them at your own risk!
+2. You will not get the exact place where you used the wrong value in error messages if you do this.
+3. The enum may pollute the namespace, as there really are a lot of differently named constants in nftables.

+Example:
+`with dsl.oneEnum; bit.or payload.tcp.flags fin syn rst psh ack urg`

 ## Commands

 - `create` - make sure something doesnt already exist and create it